TechSnazzy/p2-survey-form/README.md

 - Description
 - Create text inputs.
 They should have a label.
 Inside the label is a paragraph element.
 - Create dropdown menu.
 It should have a select element with options inside.
+- Create radio buttons, checkboxes and submit button.
+- Wrap the form in a #body div.